-If you have ever watched Cirque de Soleil or any other modern circus, you have seen aerial acrobatics.
+If you have ever watched Cirque du Soleil or any other modern circus, you have seen aerial acrobatics.
 In the past, there was not much opportunity to learn these skills, aside from running off to join the circus.
 Today however, aerial acrobatics have become more main stream and you can train in multiple places around the world.

 Luckily Canberra has it's own aerial school right here in your home town!

 This class is for complete beginners, who do not have any experience with Aerial Acrobatics and would love to learn.
 We will play on 3 different apparatus, silks, lyra & static trapeze.
 You will learn the basics of each apparatus & how to move in and out of different positions, including going upside down!
 You will build strength & confidence, and give you a taste of each apparatus.
 You may focus on one apparatus a week, or 2-3, depending on the instructor.